Azzc0/digitalgarden/src/site/notes/Don't Starve Together/Don't Starve Notes.md

 ### Crop pairs

-Except for Toma root and Watermelon I think the nutritional value is the same inside the pairs., it's mainly the favoured season that's different.
+Except for Toma root and Watermelon I think each crop has a counterpart with equal nutritional value.
+Favoured seasons vary a bit though.

    |  |  |F|C|M
 ---|---|---|---|---